 Balance risk assessments are the perfect way to measure the balance between risks and controls.
 Once you have clear roles and responsibilities and an approved risk appetite statement, you can better determine your security risk profile.
 Your FI’s risk profile should be defined using a common framework for understanding business risks as they relate to information security.
 The cybersecurity assessment tool (CAT) is a great resource to build your risk profile, but it needs to be underscored by your own risk appetite and supported by your accepted set of controls.

-Using the CAT, you can implement a framework for your FI that provides
+Using the CAT, you can implement a risk and controls framework for your FI that provides

 This risk and control framework ensures that controls are not only commensurate with the risks they address, but also appropriate and acceptable to senior leadership and the board of directors.